 No two Liveries are the same – some are limited in size to 100 Liverymen, whilst others may have 500 Liverymen or more.
 All have their own traditions and ceremonies and in some, the titles of the officers of the Company vary.
 All this contributes to the rich tapestry that makes up the Liveries of the City of London.
 Not all of the Companies have their own hall (there are only 39 halls) but some share, whilst other are peripatetic.
 The Fuellers are fortunate to have an office at Skinners Hall.
 All the halls welcome spouses and partners as guests to their various functions.

-There are ceremonies – but they are no ‘secret ceremonies’.
-We are nothing like the Freemasons!
-Everyone joining The Fuellers follows the same path, joining as a Freeman in a short and simple event where you are introduced to your fellow members, then becoming a Freeman of the City of London, moving on to become a Liveryman of the Fuellers.
+Everyone joining The Fuellers follows the same path.
+You join as a Freeman in a short and simple ceremony where you are welcomed and introduced to your fellow members, then another on becoming a Freeman of the City of London and later a Liveryman of the Fuellers.
 In time, if you wish, you may be invited to become a member of the governing committee – the Court of Assistants.
 Above this, are the wardens and even Master of the Company, each step having a short traditional and interesting ceremony.
-At every stage you are welcome and even encouraged to invite friends and family to come to watch and enjoy the occasion with you.
+At every stage you are welcome and encouraged to invite friends and family to come to watch and enjoy the occasion with you.
 Being granted Freedom of the City of London is an especially unique and interesting ceremony, conducted just for you by a judge in Guildhall (there is only one candidate, you, in the ceremony).
 Up to 30 of your friends and family can come and observe, and take your photograph in front of the Freedom of the City certificate of, say, Admiral Nelson, Margaret Thatcher, or Prince Philip.
 You leave with your own Freedom of the City certificate – an impressive scroll in a long frame.

 The Fuellers can trace their origins back to the Coal Meters Committee in the 14th Century.
 Following the loss of our Charter in 1667; the Company was only re-established in its current form in 1984, and is therefore referred to as a ‘Modern Company’.
 The Fuellers were proud to regain our Royal Charter on 16 March 2016 presented by our Honorary Liveryman, His Royal Highness Prince Edward at the Guildhall, London.